meeshkan/website/src/posts/_calendar.md

 Ideally, everything we publish will be shared on the [Meeshkan Twitter account](https://twitter.com/meeshkanml?lang=en) and [Meeshkan LinkedIn page](https://www.linkedin.com/company/meeshkan/).
 The top articles will be shared through [our newsletter](https://www.subscribepage.com/meeshkan) whenever we figure that out.

-### Submitting articles to external publications

-Sometimes it makes sense to try to get our articles published in external publications.
-In these cases, we'll look at the publication's requirements for submitted articles and adjust the procress accordingly.
-For now, we track our submissions on [EXTERNAL.md](./_external.md)

 ## Our content workflow

 Like good nerds, we have a kanban board for this!
 It's a [GitHub project board called Content Plan](https://github.com/orgs/meeshkan/projects/3) and the lanes are divided like so: